aloysius-pgast/crypto-exchanges-gateway/README.md

 * Does it support real-time data ?

-Yes, gateway provides a WS endpoint
+Yes, gateway provides a WS endpoint.
+See [video](https://youtu.be/_LfLLT693AM) explaining how to create custom WS streams

 * What about _ccxt_ ?